Fabbrizio99/Thesis_ridgeline/ridgeline2.md

 # Interpretation of results

-- 2017(pre-Vaia): Both curves are unimodal, with the first one showing a peak around 0,75 and the second one around 𝜇≈1; the tail is wider here.
+- 2017(pre-Vaia): both curves are unimodal, with the first one showing a peak around 0.75 and the second one around 𝜇≈1; the tail is wider here.
 This outlines a homogeneous and healthy forest.
-- 2019(post-Vaia): the distribution becomes wider in the fuzzy curve, showing a big change in the structure of the forest.
-NDVI values drop to an almost unimodal curve with a peak around 0,5.
+- 2019(post-Vaia): the distribution becomes wider in the fuzzy curve with a drop to 0.393, showing a big change in the structure of the forest.
+NDVI values drop to an almost unimodal curve with a peak around 0.5.
+High standard deviation confirms the fragmentation of the landscape.
-- 2021-2025(recovery): fuzzy curves are still flat, but quantiles are shifting towards the right.
-NDVI curves also show the same behaviour with the formation of a higher peak around 0,6.
-This is due to the recovery of vegetative coverage.
+- 2021-2025(recovery): fuzzy curves are still flat, with progressive growth to 0.641.
+NDVI curves also show the same behaviour with the formation of a higher peak around 0.6.

 ```{r, eval=F}
                Area year NDVI_Mean NDVI_SD Fuzzy_Mean Delta_vs_2019